 The final stage of the program facilitates mentoring opportunities between Year 11 and 12 students, and University of Melbourne engineering and IT students.

-- Students will arrive and register on Sunday 5 July and depart on Wednesday 8 July.
+- Students will arrive and register on Sunday 17 January until Wednesday 20 January 2021.

 - The program is free of charge and will include 3 nights’ accommodation, all meals and workshops during the camp.